Mayur-Shashidhar/Mayur-Shashidhar/README.md

 🚀 About Me

-🎓 First-year Computer Science student at PES University
+🎓 Second-year Computer Science student at PES University

-💡 Passionate about software development, AI, and backendand frontend engineering
+💡 Passionate about Full Stack Engineering, Artificial Intelligence and Machine Learning

 💻 Currently working on MERN Stack projects